 The guitar was originally called the “Broadcaster”, but the Gretsch company sued because they thought it was too close to the name of their “Broadkaster” line of drums.
 Between 1950 and 1951, the guitars were sold with no model name, so collectors started calling them “Nocasters”.
 These models are rare and highly sought-after.
 In late 1951, the guitar was renamed to “Telecaster”, the name that has stuck to this day.

 Fender’s Foreign Manufacturing

-In 1990, Fender started manufacturing some of their guitars in a Mexican facility only ~200 miles away from their California production facility.
+In 1990, Fender started manufacturing some of their guitars in a Mexican facility about 200 miles away from their California production facility.
 As you’d expect, the components used for Made-in-Mexico (MIM) guitars aren’t quite as high-quality as the USA-made guitars, but the Mexican facilities are well-run and produce quality instruments.
-The jump in quality is pretty minor, and MIM Telecasters are offered at a much more affordable price point.
+MIM Telecasters are offered at a much more affordable price point.
 Many guitarists even switch out components of MIM Telecasters to make custom guitars that surpass even the best American Tele.

 Fender also manufactures in Japan, having an entire branch of the company dedicated to Japanese manufacturing.
 This branch (originally called “Fender Japan”) was founded in 1982 as a way to compete with the high volume of Japanese Fender knock-offs that were being manufactured at the time.
 Fender guitars manufactured in Japan have either a “Made in Japan” or “Crafted in Japan” inscription on the back of the neck.